Be Fiscally Sustainable

 Arapahoe County Sheriff’s Office - provides mental health services to current inmates within the Arapahoe County detention system.

-While the use of tele-psychiatry is still an option, there are two psychiatry providers that manage medications.
-Group therapy continues to be offered to the individuals experiencing incarceration at the Arapahoe County Detention Facility by the behavioral health manager.
-The hope is that this effort will prove beneficial as the goal of the group therapy is to focus on enhancing coping mechanisms which will lead to a healthier incarceration but will also assist in preparing for adversity post-release.
+We continue to offer group therapy to the individuals experiencing incarceration at the Arapahoe County Detention Facility which we hope will prove beneficial as the goal of the group therapy is to focus on enhancing coping mechanisms, leading to a healthier incarceration.
+This effort will also assist in preparing for adversity post-release.